strapi/community-resources/README.md

 ### Program Goals
-We want to be able to positively impact our community in a meanigful way.
+We want to be able to positively impact our community in a meaningful way.
 With that in mind, we created the Strapi Community Stars Program to help members become better in focus areas while using Strapi as a vehicle to get there.
 Potentially, we hope to train... **better Programmers, better Writers, better Speakers and better Community Managers.**

 ### Program Process
 - Have 1:1 call - to sync priorities and establish personal connection